VermiIIi0n/async-tinydb/README.md

 # What's This?

-An asynchronous version of `TinyDB`.
+An asynchronous version of `TinyDB` with extended capabilities.

 Almost every method is asynchronous.
 And it's based on `TinyDB 4.7.0+`.

-I will try to keep up with the latest version of `TinyDB`.
+Unlike `TinyDB` which has a minimal core, `Async-TinyDB` is designed to have max flexibility and performance.

 # Incompatible Changes